Performance Incentive Mechanisms (PIMs) Database

 The database is filterable by a number of factors, including State, Utility, Status (active or inactive), Incentive Type, Incentive Structure, and Emergent Topic area.
 Examples of emergent topics include equity, transport electrification, and demand flexibility.
 You can download the database in full or based on specific filter result parameters, and each download of the database is timestamped for easy reference as PIMs progress over time.

-Our quarterly PIMs newsletter is an excellent resource to stay up-to-date on new PIMs that have been added, performance data that is forthcoming, new RMI insights, and more.
+Our quarterly PIMs newsletter is an excellent way to stay up to date on new PIMs that have been added, new performance data, RMI insights, and more.
 Subscribe below.

 FAQs